Local Government Performance Reporting Framework

 Where documents are not available for public inspection or available on Council’s website, then access to them may be sought in accordance with the Freedom of Information Act 1982 (FOI Act ).
 The FOI Act grants the public the right to seek access to all Council documents.

-This general right of access is limited by a number of exceptions and exemptions, which have been prescribed to protect public interests and the private and business affairs of the people Council holds information on.
-The FOI Act has four main principles:
+This general right of access is limited by a number of exceptions and exemptions, which have been prescribed to protect public interests and the private and business affairs of members of the community about which Council holds information.

-Requests for access to Council documents should initially be discussed with the relevant section of Council.
-Staff will attempt to provide the documents where permitted.
-Further enquiries concerning document access should be referred to Council’s Freedom of Information Officer.
-Written requests for documents under the FOI Act must be sent via email to email@example.com marked for the attention of the freedom of information officer, or mailed to:
+Requests for documents under the FOI Act may be made online.
+Alternatively, a written request may be sent via email to email@example.com marked for the attention of the freedom of information officer, or mailed to: